italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 In some cases, at one extreme end of the range of policy choices, an operator may decide to fully populate a packet device with a selection of pluggables and may cable them to adjacent ROADMS.
 However, it is more likely that pluggable deployment will be on a just-in-time basis, at the other end of the range of policy choices, so a pluggable is not deployed (and hence is not cabled) until the solution to realization of the optical service has been determined.

-Regardless of the pluggable deployment approach, the pluggable capability will be accounted for in the optical network analysis activity.
-Where pluggables are present, the range of installed pluggables constrain the possible realizations, where the pluggables have not been deployed all approved pluggables (type&version) could be considered during the analysis, although capability of the relevant packet devices to support specific pluggables will also need to be considered, and this may eliminate some pluggables.
-In addition, if there is some urgency, the availability of the type of pluggable to the installation engineer and/or in the local spares holding inventory may also be considered.
+Regardless of the deployment approach, the module capability will be accounted for in the optical network analysis activity.
+Where modules are present, the range of installed modules constrain the possible realizations, where pluggable modules have not been deployed all approved pluggable modules (type&version) could be considered during the analysis, although capability of the relevant packet devices to support specific pluggable modules will also need to be considered, and this may eliminate some pluggable modules.
+In addition, if there is some urgency, the availability of the type of pluggable modules to the installation engineer and/or in the local spares holding inventory may also be considered.

 The optical design will be "validated" in terms of "viability" and compatibility prior to proceeding.
 This analysis takes into account the full definitions of the pluggable type&versions of interest, where each is defined in a corresponding and referenced Repository.